WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/pronouns.md

 # Pronouns

+A pronoun is a word that is used as a substitute for a noun or a noun phrase, which are contextually understood.
+Pronouns are used so that a particular noun isn't repeatedly used.

+## Ambiguities using Pronouns

 ## Pronouns and gender

 Don't use gender-specific pronouns unless the person being referred actually uses that gender.
 If you're unsure which gender-specific pronoun to use, rewrite the sentence using second person (*you*).